-Students can transfer a maximum of 90 credit hours into a bachelor's degree program and a maximum of 30 credit hours into an associate's degree program.
-The University will only transfer those credits that can be applied directly toward the desired program of study at Kingswood.
+Kingswood University only transfers those credits that can be applied directly toward the desired program of study at Kingswood.
 Grades for courses transferred must be at least C-, though the grade will not be recorded or calculated in the student's GPA.